PhD, Psychology, University of Cambridge

 BSc, Psychology, Peking University

 Rui Sun is a Principal Researcher at the Center for Decision Research.
-Prior to joining CDR, Rui was a postdoc researcher at the Department of Social Psychology, University of Amsterdam, working on large-scale, cross-cultural studies on emotional experience and psychological wellbeing.
-She did her Ph.D. in social psychology at the University of Cambridge, working on socioeconomic status, prosocial behaviors, and wellbeing.
+She did her PhD in social psychology at the University of Cambridge, working on socioeconomic status, prosocial behaviors, and wellbeing.
 She also holds a Research Master's degree in Cognitive Neuroscience from University College London, and a BS in Psychology at Peking University.

-Rui Sun's research interests include: wellbeing, emotion, culture, prosociality, social media, socioeconomic status.
-She uses both quantitative methods (big data analysis, questionnaire, online and lab experiments, experience sampling method on smartphones) and qualitative methods (such as theme coding interviews, and content analysis) to research these topics.
-She is specifically interested in applying computational methods in studying human wellbeing and emotions across different socioeconomic status and cultures.
+Rui Sun's research interests include general and consumer wellbeing, emotion, prosociality, and socioeconomic status.
+She uses both quantitative methods (big data analysis, questionnaire, experience sampling method on smartphones, as well as online, lab, and field experiments) and qualitative methods (such as theme coding interviews, and content analysis) to research these topics.
+Here at Booth, she researches the following questions:

 SELECTED PUBLICATIONS & PRESENTATIONS